rust-lang/homu/README.md

 1. Stateful: Unlike bors, which intends to be stateless, Homu is stateful.
 It means that Homu does not need to retrieve all the information again and again from GitHub at every run.
-This is essential because of the GitHub's rate limiting.
+This is essential because of GitHub's rate limiting.
 Once it downloads the initial state, the following changes are delivered with the [Webhooks] API.
 2. Pushing over polling: Homu prefers pushing wherever possible.
 The pull